 Step 4.
 Adding or Editing A Question

-Additionally, you can do the following to the questions you’ve already created:
+Additionally, you can customize the questions you’ve already created with the following features:

 - Make the response to a question mandatory by ticking the “Required” slider at the bottom of the question box.

-- Delete a question by clicking the “Delete” option (a trash icon) on the bottom of the question box.
+- Delete a question by clicking the “Delete” option (a trash icon) at the bottom of the question box.

 - Duplicate a question by clicking the “Copy” icon on the bottom part of the question box.